 How to Set Up a Site-to-Site VPN in UniFi

-First, we’ll look at how to set up a site-to-site VPN in UniFi using IPsec.
+First, we’ll look at how to set up a site-to-site VPN on a UniFi device using IPsec.

 Before moving forward, there is a requirement that the remote server is entered as an IPv4 address.
 Therefore, if you don’t have a static external IP address on both servers, you will run into issues at some point (whenever the IP address changes).
 Skip to the OpenVPN setup below if you’d like to use DDNS.